mahesh989/Parkinson_Disease/README.md

 As supported by hypothesis testing, Jitter(%), Jitter(Abs), Jitter(DDP), Jitter(PPQ5) and Jitter(RAP) are interesting features that can help to detect PD.
 By looking into Histograms, confidence intervals and mean differences we decided to choose Jitter(%) as the next feature.
 Some of the jitter features have 0 mean differences and some have fairly low ones.
 It was the choice between Jitter(%) and Jitter(DDP) that had significant mean differences.
 By looking into the Histogram, we decided to choose Jitter(%) as we believe this will help to detect PD with more certainty.

+## Implications and Future Directions

+The project's analyses and visualizations unveiled notable discrepancies in acoustic features between healthy individuals and those with PD.
+These findings hold promise for the advancement of a non-invasive diagnostic instrument for PD, potentially enabling timelier interventions and improved patient outcomes.

 The final columns after all the analysis are;
 - MaxPitch